-Dr. Sadik Khan is an Associate professor at the Jackson State University.
+Dr. Sadik Khan is a professor at the Jackson State University.
 Dr. Khan has worked more than 14 years in different projects on the investigation, monitoring, and evaluation of foundations, slopes, and earth retaining systems.
 He coauthored 2 technical books and more than 75 peer-reviewed journal and conference proceedings on different aspects of geotechnical engineering.

 Dr. Khan is a technical member of ASCE GI Unsaturated Soil, ASCE GI Shallow Foundation, AKG-20 TRB Standing Committee on Soil and Rock Properties and Site Characterization, and AKG-40 TRB Standing Committee on Mechanics and Drainage of Saturated and Unsaturated Geomaterials.